 Grilling

 Traditionally, Filipinos use charcoal grills to cook the BBQ skewers, but if you only have a gas grill that will also work.
-If you want a better flavor with charcoals you can learn how to start a charcoal grill here.
+If you want a better flavor we recommend grilling with charcoal–you can learn how to start a charcoal grill here.

 Also, make sure to remove your marinating meat from the fridge and rest it on the counter so it’s not too cold when grilling.
-You want to make sure they cook evenly.
+This will help the skewers cook more evenly.

 When you’re done marinating and soaking your skewers, you can then add about five to six pieces of meat to each skewer.
 I like to alternate pieces that are more lean and then more fat so each stick gets an even proportion.
 In the Philippines, I noticed that they also add a piece of fatty pork at the end of the stick–almost like a treat at the end!

-To prevent from immediately charring your skewers, keep it at about 80% heat when you place the skewers on the grill.
-Cook the skewers for about four minutes on each side and then turn it over and cook for another four minutes.
+To prevent from immediately charring your skewers, keep the heat at about 80% when you place the skewers on the grill.
+Cook the skewers for about 2-3 minutes on each side and then turn it over and cook for another 2-3 minutes.
+You can rotate them more often if you like, or even moving them around to rotate hot spots on the grill.

 Serving